discordjs/discord.js-modules/packages/rest/README.md

 # `@discordjs/rest`

-> The REST API for Discord.js
+> The REST API module for Discord.js